-Hemp oil extract is a high-CBD, low-THC product that does not have psychoactive properties.
+Hemp extract is a high-CBD, low-THC product which does not have intoxicating or psychoactive effects.
 CBD and THC are both phytocannabinoids found in the cannabis plant; it can sometimes be confusing to differentiate the two.
 The following infographic gives a better look at the differences between THC and CBD, as well as the differences between hemp and marijuana.

 Endocannabinoids and the ECS

 We’ve mentioned phytocannabinoids (cannabinoids derived from plants), but did you know that our body naturally produces cannabinoids?
 Endocannabinoids (cannabinoids produced by the body) support our endocannabinoid system (ECS).
 The ECS is composed of a series of receptors located throughout the body.
 These receptors are labeled CB1 and CB2.

 The ECS helps regulate various biological processes, including homeostatic functions.
 Phytocannabinoids are very similar to endocannabinoids and it has been discovered that they also interact with the CB1 and CB2 receptors.
 With this discovery, it has been acknowledged that phytocannabinoids are an all-natural way to support the ECS.

 Oil extracted from hemp’s aerial plant parts, containing a natural blend of phytocannabinoids.

 Hemp oil is used interchangeably with hemp extract, but be cautious: some companies use this term when they really mean hemp seed oil.